RishabhGoyal992/SWAN-Tasks/Task-2/Weather-Extension/README.md

 # Weather Extension for Jupyter Lab

-A JupyterLab extension to get weather data for cities.
+A packaged JupyterLab extension ready to be installed, which provides the functionality of obtaining weather data of the world cities.

 ## Requirements

-* JupyterLab >= 2.0
+* JupyterLab 2.0

 ## Install